logaretm/vee-validate/docs/content/guide/overview.md

 vee-validate makes use of two flavors to add validation to your forms.

-The first approach is using higher-order components (HOC) to validate your fields, in the next examples, you will find `Field`, `Form`, and `ErrorMessage` components being used.
+The first approach is using higher-order components (HOC) to validate your fields.
+In the next examples you will find the `Field`, `Form`, and `ErrorMessage` components being used.

-The second flavor is using the composition API to add the validation logic into your existing components, You will be using `useField` and `useForm` to validation your fields/data.
+The second flavor is using the composition API to add validation logic into your existing components.
+You will be using `useField` and `useForm` to validate your fields and data.

-Whichever approach you prefer to use, both flavors can be used interchangeably so you can mix and match between the two approaches when suitable.
+Whichever approach you prefer to use, both flavors can be used interchangeably.
+So you can mix and match between the two approaches as needed.

 ### Using NPM